testdevlab/TestRay/README.md

     UWPAppName: SOMEAPP.1234567890ABC_defghijklmnop!App
     MacAppName: com.someapp
 </pre>
-> [!NOTE]
-> If `WinPath` is used it assumes that app runs on the same machine where test is launched.
-To use with `appiumUrl` you may define app path under Appium capabilities within config file

 This will add all the necessary capabilities to run on iOS, MacOS, Windows and Android